 Minimum lot size of three (3) acres.

-All front, side and rear yard space shall be a minimum of fifty (50) feet from each adjoining lot lines.
+All front, side, and rear yard space shall be a minimum of fifty (50) feet from each adjoining lot lines.

-Section 7.10.
-COMMERCIAL RAISING OF ANIMALS.
-The commercial raising of animals is subject to the following conditions:
+Section 7.07.
+COMMERCIAL RAISING OF ANIMALS

+The commercial raising of animals outside of a farm operation is subject to the following regulations:

-Domestic or laboratory animals such as cats, dogs, mice, rats or other similar animals shall be located on a parcel of property not less than ten (10) acres in area.
+Domestic or laboratory animals such as cats, dogs, mice, rats, or other similar animals shall be located on a parcel of property not less than ten (10) acres in area.

 All outdoor runs or breeding areas shall be enclosed on all sides by a wall or fence.

-Section 7.11.
-CONVELESCENT AND/OR NURSING HOME.
-Convalescent and/or nursing home, when the following conditions are met:
+Section 7.08.
+CONVELESCENT AND/OR NURSING HOMES

+Convalescent and/or nursing homes are subject to the following regulations:

-The site shall be so developed as to create a land to building ratio on the parcel whereby for each one (1) bed in the convalescent home there shall be provided not less than fifteen hundred (1,500) square feet of land area.
+Minimum lot size of two (2) acres.

+For facilities with more than fifty-eight (58) beds, a minimum of fifteen hundred (1,500) square feet of land area shall be provided for each bed.

 No building shall be closer than forty (40) feet from any property line.

-Section 7.12.
-COUNTRY CLUBS, GUN CLUBS, AND SKEET-SHOOTING RANGES.
+Section 7.09.
+COUNTRY CLUBS, GUN CLUBS, AND SKEET-SHOOTING RANGES

-Country clubs, gun clubs and skeet-shooting ranges.
+Country clubs, gun clubs and skeet-shooting ranges are subject to the following regulations:

 Lot size shall be a minimum of ten (10) acres.